mottosso/allzpark/docs/pages/guides.md

     - https://git-scm.com/

-Allspark is a Python package, and whilst we *could* install it like any other Python package, what we're going to do instead is install it as another Rez package.
+Allzpark is a Python package, and whilst we *could* install it like any other Python package, what we're going to do instead is install it as another Rez package.
 For that, we'll need `pipz`.

 ```powershell
 git clone https://github.com/mottosso/rez-pipz.git